Vintage Wool DressesJuly 28, 2015

 If you’re looking for some Dior vintage wool dresses, again, look carefully, they’ll be dressed for their decade with high collars, ¾ length sleeves, maybe bell shaped, or narrow and tight at the hips.
 Think of a 60s Dior wool dress with ¾ length sleeves, button detailing at the waist and the skirt gently skimming the calf.
 Or perhaps a wool grey coat dress from the 50s with buttons, and tight belt at the waist.

-Whether you prefer Dior or Chanel or any other designer that’s worked well with wool over the years, such as Jacques Fath, if you choose well, you’ll have a dress that should offer plenty of wear for a million different occasions.
+Whether you prefer Dior or Chanel or any other designer that’s worked well with wool over the years, such as Jacques Fath, if you choose well, you’ll have a vintage wool dress that should offer plenty of wear for a million different occasions.